Last update: August 2022

 Apex Koh Kong Hotel

 Not the best, but one of the cheapest whilst still offering value for your money.
 Rooms are basic, but clean and comfortable.
 The service is outstanding with staff taking time for explanations and/or directions.
 The nice pool proved to be very welcome on hot days.
 Beware of price hikes during festivals though.

 Mid Range = from $30 to $75

 On the corner of street 2 and 3 is the Dong Tong market.
 Lot’s of clothing for sale like any market in Cambodia.
 Also similar to other Cambodia markets is the presence of a food section.
-Excellent noodles and Kuy Teav for prices near to nothing.
+Be forewarned, since the market is not targeting tourists, it might be a bit daunting to order a meal there.
+The reward is big time though with excellent noodles and Kuy Teav for prices near to nothing.